AlttiRi/twitter-click-and-save/README.md

 _Do not forget to add a comma (`,`) if you put this in the middle of the json file._

 </details>

+---

+### Additional notes
+1. Some features are language dependent.
+Currently the script works fully with `"en"`, `"es"`, `"ru"`.
+See `getLanguageConstants` function.
+You can add `?lang=en` in the address bar to temporary change your language to check the work of the script.

+2. The script uses `LocalStorage` too keep download history.